vronjec/dotfiles/README.md

-A collection of more or less [XDG-compliant](http://standards.freedesktop.org/basedir-spec/latest/) configuration files for Ubuntu and
+A collection of more or less [XDG-compliant](http://standards.freedesktop.org/basedir-spec/latest/) configuration files for
-[Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/en-us/commandline/wsl/about) in Windows 10.
+[Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/en-us/commandline/wsl/about) environments on Windows 10.

 ## Requirements